yochaigal/cairn/wip/2e/forest-seeds.md

 - A cantankerous, mossy old man.
 - If he is injured, the Wood will protect and even heal him.
 Each time he dies, he returns more green than before.
 - Would like to stop the _Withering_, but cannot enter **6** due to his pact with Anglwyst.
-As a test of their honor and skill he will ask the party for help expelling the Giant Spiders at **9**.
+As a test of their honor and skill, he will ask the party for help expelling the Giant Spiders at **9**.
-  - If the party successfully completes their first task he will give the party a **Pendant of Karnon**, and the promise of further riches if they can undo the magic that is ravaging the forest at **6**.
+  - If the party successfully completes their first task, he will give the party a **Pendant of Karnon**, as well as the promise of further riches if they can undo the magic that is ravaging the forest at **6**.
   - If the party is able to disrupt the _Withering_, he will open the secret path to **4**, telling them that they may enter the hut there.

 #### Pendant of Karnon